 Potential limitations

 As any cause of death analysis, our study has the limitations that: 1) causes of death are treated as mutually exclusive, while they may not be (e.g., poor sight due to diabetes may lead to an accident); 2) medical doctors and even coroners have imperfect knowledge about causes of death; and 3) trends in awareness of certain diseases, and changing insights in disease processes affect classification.
 For instance, with increasing knowledge and awareness of the effect of immobilization and hospitalization on the chance of pneumonia, pneumonia became increasingly classified as secondary to some principle cause of death (ref).
 In particular causes of death at old-age should be discounted, because co-morbidity is rampant, so that various causes may contribute to death, leading some to suggest that ‘old age’ is a valid cause of death after all.
-Yet through using otherwise high quality data and broad categories of causes of death, we believe we have achieved a useful, workable grouping of causes of death.
+Yet through using otherwise high-quality data and broad categories of causes of death, we believe we have achieved a useful, workable grouping of causes of death.

 Implications